 - T-shirts or clothing

 - Standard school supplies

 Important: How to apply for funding

 - Step 1: Identify the educator who will serve as the primary contact for your team and school.
 Team leaders are not permitted to lead more than one project

 - Step 2: View a blank application form to prepare for the questions

-- Step 3: Review the Educator Initiative Grant Rubric to ensure you’re meeting all of the guidelines
+- Review the Educator Initiative Grant Evaluation Rubric to ensure you’re meeting all of the guidelines

-- Step 6: Complete the online application form and upload any requested and relevant attachments by the deadline
+- Step 4: Complete the online application form below

-A letter of inquiry is not required for the EIG application.
+- A Letter of Inquiry is NOT required for an EIG application

 For questions about the EIG Program, contact: Lucille Esposito, EIG Program Manager, email@example.com or 330.550.6661